The Best Wood Burning Camp Stove

 Lixada Folding Wood Burning Camping Stove

-- BUILT TOUGH: Made of hardened stainless steel, the stove is meant for rugged backpacking and camping.
+- 【BUILT TOUGH】: Our wood stove is made of hardened stainless steel, the stove is meant for rugged backpacking and camping.

 If you want a wood burning camping stove that you won’t notice until you need it, this front-feed stove is an excellent choice.
 It’s tiny, measuring only 3.1″ x 3.5″ x 4.3″ and it folds completely flat so that it won’t take up very much space in your gear.
 Despite it being so small, it’s incredibly sturdy and can handle your pots and pans with ease.